Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Allergens are allergy-causing particles and organisms such as fungi, molds, and house dust.
 The connection between allergies, asthma, and COPD is the topic of much debate.
 Some physicians believe allergies and asthma are the early stages of COPD.
 Another school of thought says that COPD causes changes to the airways that produce asthma symptoms.

-Although the exact connection is not known, patients with hyperactive airways due to allergies or asthma are at increased risk for COPD.
-Patients with COPD who can control their airway problems with bronchodilators (the medication used in asthma) are less likely to die from COPD.
+Although the exact connection is not known, people with hyperactive airways due to allergies or asthma are at increased risk for COPD.
+People with COPD who can control their airway problems with bronchodilators (the medication used in asthma) are less likely to die from COPD.

 People infected with HIV are 50% to 60% more likely to develop COPD than people who do not have HIV.
 The percentage of HIV patients who smoke is not much larger than those who do not smoke.
 This suggests that HIV itself increases susceptibility to COPD or speeds up the decline in lung function.